Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 Excluded

-- Underground tour: This is an optional activity not included in the price mentioned.
+- Underground tour: This is an optional activity not included in the mentioned price.
 If you wish to do this activity, you must select this option at the time of payment.
 It can only be done from Monday to Friday.

 - Meals and drinks